fxd24/fxd24.github.io/content/posts/data_pipeline.md

 ---
 ```

+TODO I have found myself recently in the situation where I had to build quickly a data pipeline to ingest various types of news data, going from it news to status pages.
+I had no idea about how the data sources were structured.
+Usually I would start with one source, try to learn how to poll data from it, then add more sources and continue like that.
+I'd focus later on the code quality and architecture.
+The process of learning the data soruces and how to poll data is very important and time consuming, but in the end it was not what the value was.
+The goal was to build a pipeline that brings together many data sources, aggregates them and then filters and ranks them.
+So I've been thinking more and more about the software engineer taking the architect role and the AI writing the code.
+Why not architect first, then let AI fill in the code but still guardrailing it to generate just what you are looking for and not too much more?
+I've used also AI to assist me in taking the design decisions a reflect on various options.
+Here is what I came up with.

+# TODO GOAL: this post is going to be useful for you if you are interested in understanding how simple design patterns can help you build an extensible, less duplicate code, easy to substitute data pipeline.

+# TODO for the sake of this article I will the example of fetching various IT news sources as in the [Newsfeed Platform](https://github.com/fxd24/newsfeed_platform) project I have been working on, but the architectural decisions are generally applicable.

 ## Why small pipelines get messy fast

 Fetching multiple sources (JSON APIs, RSS, custom endpoints) often starts as glue scripts.
 Then reality hits: